Player1os/system-configuration/script/vscode/readme.md

 - spences10.vba
 - robertohuertasm.vscode-icons

+# Settings

+Modify the settings as per the `./settings.json.mustache` file.

+The location of the settings file on windows is `C:\Users\osama.hassanein\AppData\Roaming\Code\User`.

+Copy the following files into the home directory:
+- `./.eslintignore`
+- `./.editorconfig`

 # Install .NET CLI Tools

-- for Linux, follow the instructions at `https://www.microsoft.com/net/learn/dotnet/hello-world-tutorial`.
+For Linux, follow the instructions at `https://www.microsoft.com/net/learn/dotnet/hello-world-tutorial`.

+# Linux

+Add to the Launcher